-Capstone Manager: The Capstone Manager is the Associate Director of Professional Development.
+Capstone Manager: The Capstone Manager is the Senior Program Manager.
 This individual will interact with public health graduate students, Faculty Advisors, Community Partners, and administration on all aspects related to the Capstone Program.
 They are responsible for assigning a Faculty Advisor to each student, advertising Capstone Program opportunities to students, and overseeing the completion of the Capstone Program course requirements.